adit-bala/CS61A-slides/docs/su22/disc00.md

 * Structure
   - Review Material
   - Practice Problems Together (range in difficulty)
-* Will not get through everything
+  - Will not get through all the practice problems
 * Worksheets can be found at [`cs61a.org`](cs61.org)
 * Attendance
   - Recorded with Google Form
-  - Must attend at least 8 labs (Lab 0 does not count)
+  - Must **attend** at least 8 Discussions

 ---